-Describe the MTW activity, the MTW agency's goal(s) for the MTW activity, and, if applicable, how the MTW activity contributes to a larger initiative in the program and avoid delays in leasing.
-Participants or landlords can request a special (interim) inspection at any time.
+Describe the MTW activity, the MTW agency's goal(s) for the MTW activity, and, if applicable, how the MTW activity contributes to a larger initiative

-ACTIVITY 2022-06: This activity to incentivize landlords to participate in the HCV program in combination with activities 2022-04, 2022-05, 2022-07, and 2022-11.
+ACTIVITY 2022-06: This activity to incentivize landlords to participate in the AHA's voucher programs in combination with activities 2022-04, 2022-05, 2022-07, and 2022-11.

-Initial inspections of units can be conducted up to 90 days prior to unit lease-up to help incentivize landlords to participate
+Initial inspections of units can be conducted up to 90 days prior to unit lease-up to help incentivize landlords to participate in the HCV, PBV, EHV, and SV program and avoid delays in leasing.
+Participants or landlords can request a special